dhutapratama/docs/mail.md

 <a name="generating-mailables"></a>
 ## Generating Mailables

-When building Laravel applications, each type of email sent by your application is represented as a "mailable" class.
+When building Lets applications, each type of email sent by your application is represented as a "mailable" class.
 These classes are stored in the `app/Mail` directory.
 Don't worry if you don't see this directory in your application, since it will be generated for you when you create your first mailable class using the `make:mail` Artisan command:

 ```shell
 php artisan make:mail OrderShipped